 Finally, I had a most excellent weekend!
-Some friends had invited me to see Ron "Tater Salad" White's comedy stand up show in Seattle and, since he was the funniest part of the most excellent Blue Collar Comedy Tour DVD, I very much wanted to go.
+Some friends had invited me to see Ron "Tater Salad" White's stand-up comedy show in Seattle and, since he was the funniest part of the Blue Collar Comedy Tour DVD, I very much wanted to go.
 Comedians usually repeat their material over and over, so I was guessing that most of his show I would have already seen on the DVD, but this was not the case with Mr. White.
-Most of the show was entirely new material, with only 2 bits (and the encore) being something I had already seen.
+Most of the show was entirely new material, with only two bits (and the encore) being something I had already heard.

-Anyway, after a lovely 2 hour drive home, it's now 2:00 PM, and I still haven't been to bed yet.
+Anyway, after a lovely two-hour drive home, it's now 2:00 PM, and I still haven't been to bed yet.
 Here's hoping I can manage a quick nap before Alias comes on at 9:00!